Retrieving on-chain events

 });

-With each block execution, various events are generated and stored in the event log.
-For example, modules such as Reward emit the rewardMinted event after each block execution.
+With each block execution, various events are generated and stored in the event log, and can offer various insights.
+For example, the reward module emits the rewardMinted event after each block execution.
+It offers information about the exact reward earned for block generation by the block generator.

-Different from the RPC events, blockchain events cannot be directly subscribed to.
-Instead, blockchain events are requested for a particular block.
-The block is defined by the block height which is provided as a parameter in the request.
+In contrast to JSON-RPC events, Blockchain events cannot be directly subscribed to.
+Instead, Blockchain events are requested for a particular block height, which must be provided as a parameter in the request.

 To fetch such an event, we can use the chain_getEvents endpoint, as shown below: